telemonit/strategy/README.md

 ### 2025 Q2

-Based on the experience gained in creating services and applications, you will be able to prepare a dedicated offer for individual recipients:
+Based on the experience gained in creating services and applications, we will be able to prepare a dedicated offer for individual recipients:

 Dedicated voice systems:
 + [voco.chat](http://www.voco.chat)